 The main value of the SAMVIQ method for 3D video subjective quality assessment is to improve rating accuracy for viewers who have little experience viewing 3D content.
 Moreover, SAMVIQ increases the accuracy of results for each viewer (e.g., fewer judgment errors).
 This leads to more reliable results in terms of statistical analysis.

+8.2.4 DSCQS

+[Editor’s note: insert DSCQS on strength of MPEG’s use (Naeem); link to the MPEG tests]

+8.2.5 UPM method (name to be fixed)

+[Editor’s note: insert UPM method (Kjell)]

-7.5 Acceptable Changes to the Methods
+8.3 Changes to the Methods

+[Editor’s note: needs to be checked in context of 3D & references inserted (Marcus & Margaret to review)]

 This section of the Recommendation is intended to be a living document.
 The methods and techniques described in this section cannot, by their very nature, account for the needs of every subjective experiment.
 It is expected that the experimenter may need to modify the test method to suit a particular experiment.
 Such modifications fall within the scope of this Recommendation.

-The following acceptable changes have been evaluated systematically.
-Subjective tests that use these modifications are known to produce repeatable results.
+The following changes have been evaluated systematically.
+When a change is marked acceptable, then subjective tests that use these modifications are known to produce repeatable results.

-7.5.1 Changes to Level Labels
+8.3.1 Changes to Level Labels